 Registration: Available online through the host YMCA or City facility, as listed for each class.
 The classes are open to both YMCA members and non-members - all are also encouraged to participate in the classes.

 Open Pools: Available at the downtown Appleton YMCA for NEWP members and students on the same Sundays as when classes are scheduled at that location.
 Open pool sessions may also be scheduled in Green Bay.
 Current-year students are entitled to free open pool participation.
 Other current NEWP/ ACA members may participate for $5 (Appleton) or $10 (Broadview) per session.

 Paddlers who are socializing or resting should either leave the pool or move to the side to allow other paddlers room to practice.

 Be aware that the host facility life guard has ultimate control of the pool area; lifeguard instructions must be followed immediately at all times.

 Personal boats and gear brought into the pool must be clean prior to entry, which includes removal of float bags for the pool session.

 Boats must be in the water when entered, not "seal-launched" off the pool deck.

 Fox Cities YMCA (Appleton): 2-5 p.m.
-Sundays, February 2018 dates TBD.
-Lead Instructors are Bill Merrick and Jeff Mazanec, with support from other ACA certified instructors.
+Sunday afternoons, February 2, 9, 16 and 23, 2020.
+Lead Instructors are Bill Merrick and Jeff Mazanec, with support from other ACA certified instructors and assistants.
+Class size limited to 15.
 Winter Session I; registration opens in mid-December.